Tsunami014/Blaze-Sudio/README.md

 Just modifying whitespace or anything else that doesn't actually do anything won't be accepted (but if it's a spelling miss-steak or a broken link or something then you can tell me about it on [Discord](https://discord.com/invite/xr3phyEZtv) and I can just fix it myself.)

-And if you want more version compatability, please *ask on Discord* as that requires changing the 'auto' build script, and I don't want to do that unless I have to (I feel bad enough taking 6 different computers up every time I want to build the collisions module).
+And if you want more version compatability, please *ask on Discord* as that requires changing the 'auto' build script, and I don't want to do that unless I have to (I have to use 6 different computers every time I want to build the collisions module with github actions as it is), but even so due to the reasons stated I probably will not (unless it's upgrading the compatability)

 And no, building it yourself and PR'ing that is not going to work.
 If I change the module it will be painful attempting to recompile the module into a version I don't have myself.

 But if you're confused please ask on Discord, and thanks for any help making Blaze Sudios even better!!

 # 🔜 [Next versions](progress.md)
  - v4.0.0 - ♨️`Smolder` - Pretty cool so far and have ability to make an OK game that one could submit for a competition or something.
-(WINGS OF FIRE REFERENCE)
  - v5.0.0 - 🌋`Fire` - cos by then it'll be on fire :grin: many cool things and stuff to make good looking games that are super cool and would totally win a competition!
  - v6.0.0 - ❤️‍🔥`Bonfire` - Who knows 🤷
  - v7.0.0 - ☄️`Inferno` - 🤷
- - v8.0.0 - 🍂`Firestorm`- What happens at this stage is a question for tommorow.
+ - v8.0.0 - 🍂`Firestorm`- What happens at this stage is a question for ~~tommorow~~ next year.

 # ⭐️ Star History
 (This is Going to be the funnyest thing to look at until I actually get this going really well)